walthierer/Creative_Hacktivism/README.md

 ## Webinar as a resource
 ### Recordings
-The webinar was helt in September 2023 and consisted of two sessions, which can be found here:
+The webinar was held in September 2023 and can be found here:
 * [Session 1](https://www.youtube.com/watch?v=8ALdeZOGo5o)
 * [Session 2](https://www.youtube.com/watch?v=0xc6OA6SJAE)